-The College organises two music camps each year.
-The focus of these camps is team-building, rehearsals and performances.
-Divided into two age groups, both camps are a highlight of the year for students involved.
-With music being a major area where students of a wide variety of ages work together, the faculty highly values these camps for the positive relationship building that occurs.
+The College organises music camps each year.
+The focus on music camps is team-building, rehearsals and performances.
+With music being a major area where students of a wide variety of ages work together, the faculty highly values a music camp setting for the positive relationship building that occurs.